intellij-rust/intellij-rust/CONTRIBUTING.md

 To familiarize yourself with the plugin source code, read the [architecture](ARCHITECTURE.md) document and look at some existing pull requests.
-Please do ask any questions in our [Gitter]!
+Please do ask questions in our [Gitter]!

 Work in progress pull requests are very welcome!
 It is also a great way to ask